jerrylsu/blog/content/articles/MachineLearning/NLP/2023-03-29-Self-instruct.md

 title: Self instruct
 category:
 tags: LM, NLP
-summary: Reason is the light and the light of life.
 toc: show

 **Self-Instruct** is a framework that helps language models improve their ability to follow natural language instructions.
 It does this by using the model's own generations to create a large collection of instructional data.
 With Self-Instruct, it is possible to improve the instruction-following capabilities of language models without relying on extensive manual annotation.